 Conner told me that, like many of the best bean-to-bar chocolate makers, Mayhawk mainly purchase beans through ‘direct-trade’.
 This, he says, ensures that all the money goes to the co-operative or owner.
 Meanwhile, ‘fair-trade’ involves a middle man taking a cut from the grower.

 Mayhawk also won’t buy beans from continental African countries.
-That’s in part because child slave labour is still used in many countries to harvest them.
-And also in part because they’re not the best quality or species variety that they look for.
+That’s in part, they say, because many of them still use child slave labour to harvest the beans.
+And they says it’s also in part because they’re not the best quality, or species variety, that they look for.

 Whatever is being used to sweeten the chocolate is added as the cocoa beans are ground down.
 It’s often icing/confectioners’ sugar, from cane or sugar beet sources.
 But Conner told me that the best chocolate makers use unrefined, or minimally-processed cane sugars, with a coarser grain.

-Cocoa nibs (cracked, winnowed and roasted cocoa beans) are approximately 53% cocoa butter and 47% dry cocoa powder.
+Cocoa nibs (cracked, winnowed and roasted cocoa beans) are, Conner told me, approximately 53% cocoa butter and 47% dry cocoa powder.
 To make cocoa butter they have to be pressed.
 Manufacturers use many tonnes of pressure to separate pure cocoa butter from the cocoa powder.
 (Cocoa powder is used e.g. in manufacturing drinking chocolate).
 Clearly then, small batch bean-to-bar chocolate makers cannot make their own cocoa butter.
-It’s usually the one industrially-made ingredient they’re forced to buy.
+Conner says it’s usually the one industrially-made ingredient they’re forced to buy.